Career & Academic Planning Services

 E-Mail Page | Print Page

-Dress for Success - Guidelines for Men's Interview Attire
+Dress for Success - Guidelines for Women's Interview Attire

-- Cologne should never be strong.
+- Perfume should never be strong.
 A fragrance can cause an allergic reaction or offend the interviewer.
-When in doubt, do not wear cologne.
+When in doubt, do not wear perfume.